 Believe it or not, it is very easy to care for poinsettia plants indoors during the holiday season.
-In this post I share 4 Basic Tips to Keep a Poinsettia Blooming Indoors.
+In this post, I share 4 Basic Tips to Keep a Poinsettia Blooming Indoors.

-2. The poinsettia flowers are the tiny yellow center of the plant.
+2. The flowers are the tiny yellow center of the plant.
 Be sure they are not open yet when you purchase the plant so it will last longer during the holiday season.

 3. The poinsettia blooming plant loves humidity!
 Yellowing or brown leaves are most likely caused by dry air.
 Try misting the plant daily to keep it happy during the holiday season to keep poinsettia blooming.

 4. The poinsettia plant doesn’t like too much of a draft and loves light!

-After The Holidays
+After The Holiday Care

-When the temperature outdoors reach the 60’s F the plant can be moved outdoors into a shaded location in well fertilized moist soil.
+When the temperature outdoors reaches the 60’s F the plant can be moved outdoors into a shaded location in well-fertilized moist soil.
 The poinsettia will continue to bloom at this time.
 Taking care of something green and being able to help it bloom again is a rewarding experience.
 I hope you will be able to share how to poinsettia blooming with your family and friends this Christmas season.